 Embryology of Taste Buds

 Taste bud cells on the tongue are epithelial in origin from the oropharyngeal cavity (Northcutt, 2004), and presumptive buds develop from around 11 weeks gestation: taste pores form as soon as these buds appear (Bradley & Stern, 1967).
+‘Taste pores’, which are recognised as a sign of taste bud maturity appear between the 10th and 14th week WITT, and

-The cells elongate and pierce the surface epithelium as a small tuft of cells, with the recognizable adult formed taste bud developing by around 15 weeks.
-By 20 weeks, the buds are developing in a more complex manner, with the taste bud cells starting to gain access to the external environment, and synapses begin to form on the sensory cells (Northcutt, 2004).
+the cells elongate and pierce the surface epithelium as a small tuft of cells, with the recognizable adult formed taste bud developing by around 15 weeks.

 Anatomy and Physiology